 Alternative Biodiesel Testing 2013/14 – Based upon the earlier tests, MARAD entered into a cooperative agreement with Scrips Institute of Oceanography (SIO) to conduct long-term tests of HRD fuels on board research vessels operated by SIO.

 SIO constructed a portable test laboratory; procured neat HRD fuel produced from waste oils, conducted underway tests of the fuel, sampled engine exhaust emissions, and performed post-test engine evaluation.
 These tests have just been concluded.
-A preliminary report that is under review and will be posted upon completion.
+The final report is now available at renewable-diesel-fuel-oil-tests-by-scripps-institution-of-oceonography

 In 2014 MARAD began working with the Department of Energy (DOE) to investigate marine applications of fuel cells.
 The objective of this research is to identify new power plant technology that uses alternative energy, improves energy efficiency of the applications and produces no harmful emissions at the point of use.
 One goal is to design, construct, and test prototype fuel cell generators (FCG) for port and shipboard applications in coordination with the classification societies, regulatory entities, and industry.
 A second goal is to provide basic research to be used to assist with the development of standards, rules, regulations, and protocols for marine applications of fuel cells.

 Hydrogen Fuel Cell for Port and shipboard Marine Applications – In 2014 MARAD and DOE jointly funded a project to design, develop, construct and test a containerized movable 100kW hydrogen FCG to provide electrical power in port and shipboard operations.
 The 100kW FCG was optimized to provide electrical power to ten refrigerated containers.
 The project has been closely coordinated with the regulatory and classification societies, applicable R&D groups and industries, and shipping companies.
 The prototype FCG was tested during 2015 and 2016 in interisland barge service in Hawaii.
 A report will be posted here when available.